natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-104G%20(Italy).md

 Recommended payloads:

 * 2 x AIM-9J for air battles
-* 1 x 2,000 lb, 2 x 1,000 lb, AIM-9J for mixed battles to shoot down planes and destroy tanks with the bombs tanks
+* 1 x 2,000 lb, 2 x 1,000 lb, AIM-9J for mixed battles to shoot down planes and destroy tanks with the bombs.

 '''Air RB:'''